johnfelixespinosa/johnfelixespinosa.github.io/_posts/2019-03-04-JS-Fundamentals.md

 // 1
 ```

 Oops, that doesn't work, our counter is reset to 0 everytime we plant a tree.
-Now lets use finally use a closure.
+Now lets use finally a closure.

 ```javascript
 let plantTree = (function(){